Hi, I’m Tom

 profile.png

-My name is Tom Ganz and I am currently living in Karlsruhe, Germany.
-I am currently pursuing my PhD in computer security and machine learning.
+My name is Tom Ganz and I am currently living in London and working as a engineer @Amazon.
+I am interested in computer security and machine learning.
 Feel free to send me an E-Mail using my PGP key.

 • Msc.
 Computer Science @University of Applied Sciences Karlsruhe